 3. Orange Amps Electric Guitar Power Amplifier

 Do you simply want to practice in the comfort of your home without bothering your neighbors?
 If yes, this Orange Amp might just be your thing.
-You don’t have to spend extra to have features and a power that you don’t even need.
+You don’t have to spend extra to have features and power that you don’t even need.

 Even at 12 watts, this amp is loud enough so you don’t have to resort to the highest volume.
 Further, despite being a solid-state amp, it has a great sounding tone.
 The effects are great for the metal genre too – the distortion is certain to impress you.